cosmos/cosmos-sdk/docs/architecture/adr-009-modular-antehandler.md

 ### Weave Decorators

-The Weave approach acheives modularity through the use of Decorators.
-Weave introduces a new interface:
+The [weave project](https://github.com/iov-one/weave) achieves AnteHandler modularity through the use of a decorator pattern.
+The interface is designed as follows:

 ```golang
 // Decorator wraps a Handler to provide common functionality